-Make sure that the checkbox for ‘Revisions’ in the Boxes section is ticked …
+Make sure that the option for ‘Revisions’ in the Boxes section is ticked …

 (Screen Options tab – Revisions)

-You will now see the Revisions box below your content.
-Click any link to bring up the Compare Revisions page with related content for your item …
+You should now see the Revisions list under your content.
+Clicking any of the links will bring up the Compare Revisions page with related content for your item …

-Autosave and revisions are no doubt functions that help make work more efficient.
-If you write and edit extensively, however, over time the revisions can start building up.
-This can significantly increase the size of your WordPress database, so it’s important to be able to manage your revisions.
+Having autosave and automatic revisions is undoubtedly very useful.
+If you write and edit extensively, however, over time the number of revisions can start building up.
+This can significantly bloat the size of your WordPress database, so it’s important to manage your revisions.

 (Post revisions can really add up after a while)

-For example, if you have 200 posts published on your site with an average of 10 revisions each your database could be storing around 2,000 copies of unnecessary data.
-If your post averages 100KB data, then with 2,000 revisions of that post, the total space wasted is about 200MB.
+For example, if there are 50 posts on your site with an average of 10 revisions each you could be storing up to 1,000 copies of old data.
+If your post averages 100KB data, then with 1,000 revisions of that post, the total database space wasted is about 100MB.

-The good news is that there are some really great (and free) WordPress plugins that can help you manage your revisions and reduce the size of your WordPress database.
+The good news is that there are some really great (and free) WordPress plugins that can help you manage your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations!
-Now you know how to use the WordPress Revisions feature to restore older post and page revisions.
+Congratulations, now you know how to use the WordPress Revisions feature to recover older revisions of your WordPress pages and posts.

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie